leggedrobotics/plr-exercise/README.md

 You commit all the changes necessary for this task to this branch and push the changes to GitHub.
 To finish a task you create a pull request from `dev/task_X` to `main`.
 The title of the pull request is the task description below.
+Do not delete the branches after merging the PR.

 Task Descriptions:
 - **Task 0:** Run train.py and create an issue and complain about your low test score.